Documentation

 [Day25] [McC06] [Zu18] [BD20]

-Veneeta Dayal (2025), Linguistic Inquiry 56(4):663-712.
-Develops the three-layer cartographic split [SAP [PerspP [CP ...]]] and uses it to account for cross-linguistic clause-typing variation, the responsive/ rogative split, and McCloskey-style quasi-subordination.
+Veneeta Dayal (2025), Linguistic Inquiry 56(4):663–712, develops the three-layer split [SAP [PerspP [CP ...]]] of the interrogative left periphery and derives cross-linguistic clause-typing variation, the responsive/rogative split, and McCloskey-style quasi-subordination from it.

 Instances For